Mikoreiz/trip-info/README.md

     cd into project
-    Must install required modules (use "npm install mongoose async csv await") Make sure you put each individual text file to "files_to_import" folder and not the whole gtfs folder Then enter "npm start" to import gtfs
+    Must install required modules (use "npm install mongoose async csv await") Make sure you put each individual text file to "files_to_import" folder and not the whole gtfs folder Go to config.js and change database to 'gtfs'
+    Then enter "npm start" to import gtfs
   #### 4. Once imported, go to the bin directory, enter cmd 'mongo' to run the shell (mongod must be running)
     enter 'show dbs' and then enter 'use (insert db name here)'